corrados/mypitools/README.md

 ==============================

 This fork is intented to support my LED strip since lirc did make problems on my Raspberry Pi Zero.
-This fork is not intented to by merged back to the original IR Slinger repository since my work is just a special implementation for my purpose.
+This fork is not intented to be merged back to the original IR Slinger repository since my work is just a special implementation for my purpose.

 Changes